-Kentucky is working to decrease the incidence of older adult falls.
-KSAC and the Kentucky Department for Public Health host the annual Falls and Osteoporosis Summit.
-This event, which typically occurs in the fall season, is where members of local fall coalitions and other health care and injury prevention professionals gather to learn from experts in this field.
+As part of Kentucky's efforts to decrease the incidence of older adult falls, KSAC and the Kentucky Department for Public Health host the annual Falls and Osteoporosis Summit.
+At this event, members of local fall coalitions and other health care and injury prevention professionals gather to learn from experts in the field.
 The summit is also an opportunity for attendees to share their success stories and best practices and network with other fall prevention enthusiasts.

 Historically, Kentucky (through KSAC) has joined other states in celebrating National Fall Prevention Awareness Day on the first day of fall.
-As part of the observance, the governor of Kentucky issues a proclamation declaring Fall Prevention Awareness Day.
+As part of the observance, the governor of

+Kentucky issues a proclamation declaring Fall Prevention Awareness Day.
 Due to the magnitude of the need to prevent falls, this one day-event has transitioned into Fall Prevention Awareness Week in the Commonwealth of Kentucky.
 KSAC works with coalitions from across the nation to develop Fall Prevention Awareness Week resources and the annual NCOA Falls Free Fall Prevention Awareness Week Impact Report.
 In celebration, local coalitions and other organizations host events to increase awareness of fall prevention in their communities, increase access to fall prevention resources, use tools to assess fall risk factors, and learn about local evidence-based fall prevention interventions.
-KSAC provides support for these activities by attending these local events and speaking on fall prevention and makes fall prevention material available for distribution.
-In 2021, KSAC developed two fall prevention materials that are being distributing to the coalition: "Falls at Home: A Checklist for Prevention" (one page-front and back flyer) and a "Prevent Falls at Home" magnet to help remind the older adult or caregiver of some immediate efforts that can be taken to mitigate fall risk.
+KSAC provides support for these activities by attending these local events, speaking on fall prevention, educating on evidence-based prevention strategies, and making fall prevention material available for distribution.
+In 2021, KSAC developed two fall prevention products that are being distributing to the coalition: "Falls at Home: A Checklist for Prevention" (one page front and back flyer) and a "Prevent Falls at Home" magnet to help remind older adults and caregivers of some immediate efforts that can be taken to mitigate fall risk.

 The Kentucky Injury Prevention and Research Center's Kentucky Violence and Injury Prevention Program, as bona fide agent for the Kentucky Department of Public Health in injury prevention, provides fall-related data via www.safekentucky.org and ad hoc data reports.
-State- and local-level fall-related injury data are an important tool to help increase awareness about the burden that falls place on individuals, their families, and our health care system and are useful for helping prioritize and mobilize fall prevention efforts for Kentucky seniors.
+State- and local-level fall-related injury data are an important tool to help increase awareness about the burden that fall injuries place on individuals, their families, and our health care system and are useful for helping prioritize and mobilize fall prevention efforts for older Kentuckians.